naiyerasif/site/content/blog/2018/2018-11-15-code-coverage-with-jacoco-and-maven.md

 ![JaCoCo coverage report](./images/2018-11-15-code-coverage-with-jacoco-and-maven-03.png)

-> **Note** that the appearance of the report may vary depending on your browser preferences.
+> **Note** The appearance of the report may vary depending on your browser preferences.

 We've already seen how we can configure the title of the report using the `title` key.
 We can also configure the encoding, footer text, etc and explicitly exclude or include class files.
 For a comprehensive list of options, refer to [jacoco:report documentation](https://www.jacoco.org/jacoco/trunk/doc/report-mojo.html).